mk12/sicp/notes/notes.md

 - We should always be on the lookout for underlying abstractions that can be brought out and generalized.
 - This doesn't mean we should always program in the most abstract form possible; there is a level appropriate for each task.
 - Elements with the fewest restrictions are _first-class_:
     - They may be named by variables.
     - They may be passed as arguments to procedures.
     - They may be returned as the results of procedures.
     - They may be included in data structures.
 - In Lisp, procedures have first-class status.
 This gives us an enormous gain in expressive power.

-# Building Abstractions with Data
+# Chapter 2: Building Abstractions with Data

 - Recap: we looked at computations processes and the role of procedures in program design.
     - We saw primitive data (numbers), primitive operations (arithmetic operators), combinations, and abstractions.
     - A procedure is a pattern for the local evolution of a process.
     - We also saw higher-order procedures.
 - Now we are going to look at more complex data.
 - Before we made compound procedures from other procedures; now we will make compound data from other, simpler data.